NICE process and methods

 The resource impact assessment team works with the committee, and staff with responsibility for quality assurance, to provide information on the resource impact (costs and savings) of recommendations.
 Final cost estimates are available to support the implementation of the guideline.

-The implementation support team provide support to enable the effective use of NICE guidance.
-They work in close partnership with key national partners and with health and care practitioners and commissioners to consider barriers to implementation.
-They then develop strategies, solutions or actions on how to overcome them through things such as changes to national or local policy, resource development and signposting to other support.
+The national implementation team provide support to enable the effective use of NICE guidance.
+They work in close partnership with key national partners and with health and care practitioners and commissioners to consider barriers to implementation and to develop implementation support resources and solutions to help overcome them.

-The system engagement team includes the field team who work with regional and local organisations to promote the guideline and help to put it into practice.
+The system implementation team works with regional and local organisations to promote the guideline and help to put it into practice.

-The Public Involvement Programme (PIP) advises on ways to effectively involve people using health and care services, carers and the public, and supports their participation in our work.
-The PIP team advertises for people with relevant lived experience to join committees and supports them in their roles as committee members.
-PIP also works with organisations for people using services, carers and the public to support their engagement with us, including encouraging organisations to register as stakeholders and contribute to guideline activities.
+The people and communities team advises on ways to effectively involve people using health and care services, carers and the public, and supports their participation in our work.
+The team advertises for people with relevant lived experience to join committees and supports them in their roles as committee members.
+The team also works with organisations for people using services, carers and the public to support their engagement with us, including encouraging organisations to register as stakeholders and contribute to guideline activities.

 Medicines optimisation team